 All of the data and “experienced” people will tell you that a space is too crowded or that you’re too late (the dreaded bubbles).

 Spaces and crowds should only scare you if you plan on fitting in and doing things the same way as everyone else.

 Sometimes an industry, and the people in it, won’t even have to tell you how things are supposed to be done—you will just see it everywhere.
-A few years ago when my girlfriend, Caroline, wanted to start her own creative branding and design business (Made Vibrant), she kept seeing websites in her space that were minimal, white, and full of very styled photography (read: OCD organized).
+A few years ago when my wife, Caroline, wanted to start her own creative branding and design business (Made Vibrant), she kept seeing websites in her space that were minimal, white, and full of very styled photography (read: OCD organized).
 But that’s not who Caroline is.
 She’s a creative person who needs some disarray.
 She finds creativity in the chaos of a messy desk, messy art studio, and piles of bright journals and markers.

 I remember Caroline not wanting to neatly arrange her desk to share a perfectly styled photo on social media.
 She wanted to show what it actually looked like for her to be creative, and she believed that there were other people out there like her.
 Low and behold, she was correct.

 Caroline has built a thriving business that went from scraping by in the first year to generating a very comfortable 6-figure income.
 And more than the financial success, she has a community of thousands of people who subscribe to her “life made vibrant” philosophy where not everything has to be perfectly organized.
 I love that Caroline continues to operate her business differently by using bright colors and designs that stand out from the crowd, and that she embraces her chaotic creativity (even if the chaos is the opposite of my neat-and-tidy tendencies and can cause my OCD-ness to be driven wild from time to time).